15.1 – Background

 - Mike = 133/6 = 22.16

 So it seems from both the mean and sigma perspective, Mike deserves to be selected.
 But let us not conclude that yet.
-Remember the idea is to select a player who can score at least 20 runs and with the information that we have now (mean and sigma) there is no way we can conclude who can score at least 20 runs.
+Remember the idea is to select a player who can score at least 20 runs, and with the information that we have now (mean and sigma), there is no way we can conclude who can score at least 20 runs.
 Therefore, let’s do some further investigation.

 Here is the diagram representing the same (for Billy) –

-The middle black line represents the average score of Billy, and the double arrowed vertical line represents the the deviation from mean, for each of the match played.
+The middle black line represents the average score of Billy, and the double arrowed vertical line represents the deviation from the mean, for each of the match played.
 We will now go ahead and calculate another variable called ‘Variance’.

 Variance is simply the ‘sum of the squares of the deviation divided by the total number of observations’.
-This may sound scary, but its not.
-We know the total number of observations in this case happens to be equivalent to the total number of matches played, hence 6.
+This may sound scary, but it’s not.
+We know the total number of observations, in this case, happens to be equivalent to the total number of matches played, hence 6.